Stuycs-K/finalprojectapcs-5-hu-hugo-chen-serena/PROTOTYPE.md

 How you will be using the topics covered in class in the project.

+We will modify our Kernel lab for some

 # Project Design

 UML Diagrams and descriptions of key algorithms, classes, and how things fit together.